Madoff investment scandal: Purported strategy

 Madoff's sales pitch was an investment strategy consisting of purchasing blue-chip stocks and taking options contracts on them, sometimes called a split-strike conversion or a collar.
 "Typically, a position will consist of the ownership of 30–35 S&P 100 stocks, most correlated to that index, the sale of out-of-the-money 'calls' on the index and the purchase of out-of-the-money 'puts' on the index.
 The sale of the 'calls' is designed to increase the rate of return, while allowing upward movement of the stock portfolio to the strike price of the 'calls'.
 The 'puts', funded in large part by the sales of the 'calls', limit the portfolio's downside."

 In his 1992 "Avellino and Bienes" interview with The Wall Street Journal, Madoff discussed his supposed methods: In the 1970s, he had placed invested funds in "convertible arbitrage positions in large-cap stocks, with promised investment returns of 18% to 20%", and in 1982, he began using futures contracts on the stock index, and then placed put options on futures during the 1987 stock market crash.
 A few analysts performing due diligence had been unable to replicate the Madoff fund's past returns using historic price data for U.S. stocks and options on the indexes.
 Barron's raised the possibility that Madoff's returns were most likely due to front running his firm's brokerage clients.

 Mitchell Zuckoff, professor of journalism at Boston University and author of Ponzi's Scheme: The True Story of a Financial Legend, says that "the 5% payout rule", a federal law requiring private foundations to pay out 5% of their funds each year, allowed Madoff's Ponzi scheme to go undetected for a long period since he managed money mainly for charities.
 Zuckoff notes, "For every $1 billion in foundation investment, Madoff was effectively on the hook for about $50 million in withdrawals a year.
 If he was not making real investments, at that rate the principal would last 20 years.
-By targeting charities, Madoff could avoid the threat of sudden or unexpected withdrawals.
+But by continuing to add new (if more volatile) investments, a Ponzi scheme built on that approach could thrive long into the future. [...]
+By targeting charities, Madoff could avoid the threat of sudden or unexpected withdrawals."

 In his guilty plea, Madoff admitted that he had not actually traded since the early 1990s, and all of his returns since then had been fabricated.
 However, David Sheehan, principal investigator for trustee Irving Picard, believes the wealth management arm of Madoff's business had been a fraud from the start.

 Madoff's operation differed from a typical Ponzi scheme.
 While most Ponzi schemes are based on nonexistent businesses, Madoff's brokerage operation arm was very real.
 At the time of its shuttering, it handled large trades for institutional investors.